Goldman Sachs: Corporate Rap Sheet

 - In March 2011 the SEC announced that it was bringing insider trading charges against former Goldman director Rajat Gupta.
 He was accused of providing illegal tips, including one about Warren Buffet’s $5 billion investment in Goldman in 2008, to hedge fund manager Raj Rajaratnam.
 (Gupta was later convicted and sentenced to two years in prison.)

 - In September 2011 the Federal Housing Finance Agency sued Goldman and 16 other financial institutions for violations of federal securities law in the sale of mortgaged-backed securities to Fannie Mae and Freddie Mac.
-The case is pending.
+In August 2014 the agency announced that Goldman would pay $3.15 billion to settle its role in the case (through bond repurchases).

 - In March 2012 the Commodities Futures Trading Commission announced that Goldman would pay $7 million to settle charges that it failed to diligently supervise trading accounts in the period from May 2007 to December 2009.
 Later that year, the CFTC fined Goldman $1.5 million for failing to properly supervise a trader who fabricated large positions to try to cover up losses.